-	In other words, as seen in the transmission graph, the BLUE COOLING series reduces orange and reddish light entering the lens, therefore indirectly enhancing blue colors.
-The lower the mired value, the less orange and red light enters the lens and the stronger the cooling effect.
+In other words, as seen in the transmission graph, the UMBER WARMING series reduces blueish and greenish light entering the lens, therefore indirectly enhancing yellow and red colors.
+The higher the mired value, the less blue and green light enters the lens and the stronger the warming effect.

-It is possible to combine various BLUE COOLING filters to achieve different values, which allows photographers to achieve almost any desired color correction.
+It is possible to combine various UMBER WARMING filters to achieve different values, which allows photographers to achieve almost any desired color correction.